GautamL17/NoteWave/README.md

 This project is licensed under the MIT License.
 ##
 Enjoy using NoteWave!
-For any queries or contributions, feel free to me.
+For any queries or contributions, feel free to reach out to me.